-The launch of the beta version of Android Q operating system by Google was thrilling news for Android users.
+The launch of the beta version of the Android Q operating system by Google was thrilling news for Android users.
 From ease-of-use to security, there are a lot of better features you can expect in this latest update.
 Here, we have covered all essential features and other aspects of Android Q.

 Android Q Release Date